 1) Enhanced customer satisfaction

-More than 50% of the population opted for Pay on delivery at the time of check out.
+In India’s eCommerce scenario, more than 50% of the population opts for payment on delivery at the time of check out.
 Along with a lack of infrastructure, the cyber laws in India are also relatively weak.
 With cases of theft and online fraud emerging each day, buyers prefer a mode of delivery they have control over.
 Therefore, most customers opt for payment on delivery, and it amounts to immense customer satisfaction.

 2) Familiarity with buyer

 Many times when a person is shopping with a brand for the first time, they do not immediately trust their services.
 Thus, offering them an easy-going payment option such as pay on delivery is an excellent technique to lure them into making their first purchase from your website.